OntoType: Ontology-Guided and Pre-Trained Language Model Assisted Fine-Grained Entity Typing: Discussion

 \subsection{Modified Fine-Grained Type Ontology}

+The structure of the fine-grained type ontology is important to the performance of \our.
+The input ontology must be built using hypernym-type relationships where each parent type is a generalization of the child type.
+The provided FIGER ontology contains logical inconsistencies in how various types of relations are organized.

+For example, the FIGER ontology considers the parent of the ``Road'' type to be ``Transportation'' rather than ``Location''.
+This logical inconsistency leads to erroneous typing from our method.

-Table \ref{tab:modifiedOnto} shows our results on the test set of FIGER with and without a modified type ontology.
-Specifically, we modify the ontology by reorganizing the types to leverage hypernym-hyponym type relationships.
-Specifically, \our requires type ontologies where the parent type is a generalization of the child type.
-The included FIGER type ontology considers the parent type of the "Road" type to be "Other\textbackslash Transportation" and the parent type of "Building" to be "Other".
-While "Other" can be considered a valid generalization, it is extremely broad and the coarse-grained type of "Location" serves as a stronger parent for both fine-grained types.
-Thus, we modify the included ontology by reorganizing the fine-grained types under parent types that have stronger generalizations (e.g. Building \& Road under Location rather than Other). \our achieves 2.1 absolute Ma-F1 improvement given this modified type ontology.
+Table \ref{tab:results} includes our results on the test set of FIGER with and without a modified type ontology.

+The modification of an ontology is done by reorganizing the types to leverage hypernym-hyponym type relationships.
+That is, in the revised type ontology, each parent type is a generalization of its child(ren) type(s).
+The included FIGER type ontology considers the parent type of the ``Road'' type to be "Other\textbackslash Transportation'' and the parent type of ``Building'' to be ``Other''.
+While ``Other'' can be considered a valid generalization, it is extremely broad and the coarse-grained type of ``Location'' serves as a stronger parent for both fine-grained types.
+Thus, we modify the included ontology by reorganizing the fine-grained types under parent types that have stronger generalizations (e.g., Building \& Road under Location rather than Other). \our achieves 2.1 absolute Ma-F1 improvement given this modified type ontology.
 Thus, we find that \our can be further improved with correct type ontologies to leverage the inherent hierarchical relationships between coarse and fine-grained types.
+We provide insights into specific reasons for the mistakes made by the \our framework.
+For our analysis, we collect some of the erroneous decisions in the Ontonotes and FIGER test sets.
+We highlight the Gold Type for each mention in blue.